lyh970817/GLAD-Medication/manuscript/OSF.md

 are associated with lower adherence to treatment complicating successful treatment of depressive episodes.

-Little phenotypic epidemiological research has investigated the relationship between antidepressant effectiveness and side effects, motivating our in-depth investigation of side effects in antidepressants.
+There has been ongoing research to find correlates of response to antidepressants.
+Most research centers around using biomarkers from physiological data from, for example, neuroimaging and pharmacogenetics [@MV4QIJXN#Labermaier_Masana_Müller_2013_Biomarkers;
+@URTAGHPA#Sambataro_Wolf_2019_Embarking].
+There are several investigations into non-physiological correlates of antidepressant treatment response based on clinical trial data [@MP64S4G2#Chekroud_Etal_2016_Crosstrial;
+@KTZ8XBKT#Rajpurkar_Etal_2020_Evaluation; @7CPUQUSP#Kautzky_Etal_2019_Clinical;
+@WCAUCZJ2#Howland_Etal_2008_Factors].
+A similar set of variables that are also assocaited with side effect severity were identified to be assocaited with poorer treatment outcome such as inital depression severity, duration of depressive symptoms, and comorbid symptoms of other psychiatric disorders, especially those concerning anxiety.
+However, the conclusion of these studies are also limited by the lack of generalizability and the short time frame inherent in trial data, as well as small sample sizes (N < 600).

 In the current study, we collect self-report data through a large online questionnaire survey from a total of more than 6,000 patients treated with antidepressants.
 Participants report a comprehensive set of side effects and effectiveness measures for a wide range of antidepressants that they took during their lifetime.
 Given the body of research indicating an association between psychiatric diagnoses and treatment experience including side effect severity, we measure a range of psychiatric diagnoses and individual medication history.
 In addition, we measure family psychiatric diagnostic history as a proxy for genetic/familial load.
 We investigate associations of side effect severity and treatment intolerance with the length of medication history, lifetime psychiatric diagnoses,  family psychiatric diagnostic history and the type of antidepressant, and examine if side effect severity and treatment intolerance are associated with antidepressant effectiveness.
 We also explore whether specific side effects are particularly associated with effectiveness.

 ### Hypotheses (required)